 The skiable area at Bolton Valley, a classy skiing destination among Vermont ski resorts, is composed of over 500 acres of skiable terrain.
 Skiers will find plenty of skiable terrains at the Timberline Lodge, the secondary base area of the resort.
 The main base area of the resort is located a mile up on the Access Road.
 Skiers can get lift access to reach the three major peaks serving as the main skiable area.
 Most noteworthy to mention, the Vista Peak has the most number of skiable trails.
 The Vista Quad can get skiers to the main skiing area within a few minutes.
 The resort has 71 runs with 12 trails for night skiing, and three terrain parks are enough to keep snowboarders busy.
 The Bolton Valley has over 100 kilometers of Nordic skiing with 35 kilometer of well-groomed trails.

 Most of the skiing area is covered by six lifts that include three double chairs, two quad chairlifts, and one surface lift.

-Where to Find the Best Powder in Bolton Valley
+Where to Find the Best Powder at Bolton Valley

 The Bolton Valley has over 100 kilometers of Nordic trails.
 It has one of the largest Nordic Centers in the Northeast.

-Where to Find the Best Powder in Stowe Ski Resort
+Where to Find the Best Powder at Stowe Ski Resort

-Comparing all the Vermont ski resorts, the Stowe is one of oldest; it dates back to the early 1930s.
+Comparing all the Vermont ski resorts, the Stowe is one of oldest.
+In fact, it dates back to the early 1930s.
 It is home to the longest average trail length and has the toughest fall line in New England.